EPICATE/WhizDoro/README.md

-# whizdoro
+# WhizDoro
-A chrome extension to get things done
+A chrome extension to get things done on time.